Cascading Beauty: Mastering the Art of Waterfall Photography

 5. Steady Tripod

-• A sturdy tripod is essential for waterfall photography, especially if you're using a slow shutter speed or a narrow aperture.
+• A sturdy tripod is essential for waterfall photography, especially if you're using a slow shutter speed or narrow aperture.

 6. Composition Exploration